operator-framework/operator-marketplace/README.md

 Please see [here][community-operators] for an example `CatalogSource`.

-If you want an `CatalogSource` to work with private registry repositories, please take a look at the [Private Repo Authentication](docs/how-to-authenticate-private-repositories.md) documentation.

 On adding a `CatalogSource` to an OKD cluster, operators will be visible in the [OperatorHub UI](https://github.com/openshift/console/tree/master/frontend/public/components/operator-hub) in the OKD console.
 There is no equivalent UI in the Kubernetes console.

-Once a `CatalogSource` is created successfully you can create a [`Subscription`](https://github.com/operator-framework/operator-lifecycle-manager#discovery-catalogs-and-automated-upgrades) for your operator referencing the newly created or updated `CatalogSource`.
+Once a `CatalogSource` is created successfully you can create a [`Subscription`](https://olm.operatorframework.io/docs/tasks/install-operator-with-olm/) for your operator referencing the newly created or updated `CatalogSource`.

 ### Deploying the Marketplace Operator with OKD
 The Marketplace Operator is deployed by default with OKD and no further steps are required.